cchitsiang/awesome-stars/topics.md

 - [dariubs/GoBooks](https://github.com/dariubs/GoBooks) - List of Golang books
 - [emreler/finch](https://github.com/emreler/finch) -
 - [parrot-translate/parrot](https://github.com/parrot-translate/parrot) - Self-hosted Localization Management Platform built with Go and Angular
 - [kataras/iris](https://github.com/kataras/iris) - The fastest HTTP/2 Go Web Framework.
-Easy to learn.
+New, modern, easy to learn.
 Fast development with Code you control.
 Unbeatable cost-performance ratio :leaves: :rocket: | 谢谢 | #golang
 - [radovskyb/go-packages](https://github.com/radovskyb/go-packages) - A large repository of code and documented examples for Go's standard package library.
 - [gin-gonic/gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
 It features a Martini-like API with much better performance -- up to 40 times faster.
 If you need smashing performance, get yourself some Gin.
 - [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.